sdescommunications/ucf-services-theme/README.md

 ## Quick Install
+- If you do not have the "Required Development Tools" installed, first see [Installing Required Development Tools](#installing-required-development-tools) below.
+- If you would like to use a virtual machine for your WordPress environment, first see [Virtual Machine for Local Development](#virtual-machine-for-local-development).
-Assuming you already have a WordPress/PHP/MySQL environment:
+- Otherwise, assuming you already have a WordPress/PHP/MySQL environment:

 1. Clone this repository to the "www\wordpress\wp-content\themes\" folder:<br>
 `git clone https://github.com/ucf-sdes-it/ucf-services-theme.git` and `cd ucf-services-theme`.